 It is to ensure that all relevant plans and documents comply with rules and legislations, effectively control the development of land and buildings, and execute the approved plan accordingly.

 Furthermore, it’s a must to have proper planning through an excellent town planning process in order to mitigate risk and failures, facilitate economic and social development, enhance better working environment and quality of living, as well as encourage the people’s general welfare.

 Subsection 20(1A) of Act 267 provides that no person shall commence, undertake or carry out any development irrespective of whether or not the development is in conformity with the development plan unless a development order granting planning permission in respect of the development has been issued to him under this Act.

-As such, one is required to apply for planning permission.
+As such, this act requires one to apply for planning permission.
 To do so, an applicant needs to attach documents such as Form A, application fee, layout plan, quit rent receipt, JPB/KP forms, land title document and address of adjoining landowners, proposed development report (LCP), survey certified plan and many more

-Applicants should submit their application forms to One Stop Centre (OSC).
-They will be assisted and advised to make corrections, if deemed necessary, before handing the applications for tabling to the committee for consideration.
+Applicants should submit their application forms to the One Stop Centre (OSC).
+They will assist and advise the applicants to make corrections, if deemed necessary, before handing the applications for tabling to the committee for consideration.
 OSC is a planning system’s delivery mechanism designed to expedite the application process norms through its policies and planning practices.

 Therefore, a certified consultant, such as PEQ Consult, is needed to provide comprehensive consultation to ensure a smooth process and deliver the best possible outcome.
 The consultant or town planner will advise applicants not only on the matters of application but also on various alternative developments, in line with the National Land Code, Land Acquisition Act, Street, Drainage and Building Act, and Environmental Quality Act.
 This also extends to other by-laws of the land.